ScreamZ/warp-prism-kernel/README.md

 - **NodeJS** >= 6.0.0
 - **A deepstream.io server.** Feel also free to use deepstreamhub.

+# Introduction

+Deepstream is a realtime server where clients are connected to communicate between each others and dispatch some actions, it can be mutating objects, asking for some RPC, whatever...

+In this architecture, there is (at least) two kinds of clients :

+- **Consumers clients** - Which will most of time subscriber to resources, and update some.
+This still remain on your own implementation.
+- **Providers clients** - Those will provide data to the consumers clients and feed the data stream. **This is that kind of clients that what Warp Prism Kernel aim to simplificy**.

 # Setup

+A classic WPK (Warp Prism Kernel) app is just a sum of multiple providers that will do whatever you needs.
+Think of *Controllers* of usual M.V.C. apps.
+All of this wrapped by a root kernel which will provide additionnal helpers in order to validate data, check system charge and many other things.

 ## Register custom providers
 Now you need to register custom providers that will fill your needs.
 Warp prism give you some helper in order to simplify this task.